Freddie1056/p4-code-challenge-superheroes-main/client/README.md

 bash
 Copy code
 npm start
-The app will open in your default browser at http://localhost:3000.
-The development server automatically reloads when changes are made.
+Once started, the app will automatically open in your default browser at http://localhost:3000.
+The development server supports hot reloading, so any changes you make will refresh the page.

 Available Scripts
-In the project directory, several predefined scripts are available for development, testing, building, and more.
+In the project directory, you can run the following scripts:

 Running the App
 To start the application in development mode: